Holding On for You: Versions and remixes

-The "Single Remix" version of "Holding On for You", known in the United Kingdom, was also issued internationally, under the pseudonym of the "B&Q Mix".
-This version also appears a bonus track on the band's third studio album, X. The original version of the track appears on To Those Who Wait in 2001, the band's debut release, exclusively in Japan.
+For the single release of "Holding On for You", additional production was provided by Jonathan Quarmby and Kevin Bacon.
+Their remix, marketed in the United Kingdom as the "Single Remix", was also released internationally under the title "B&Q Mix".
+This version also appears a bonus track on Liberty X's third studio album, X (2005).
+The original version of the track appears on To Those Who Wait in 2001, the band's debut release, exclusively in Japan.
 The version of the track which features on the British version of the album is slightly different to all of the other versions, and for international releases, this was dubbed the alternative version.
 One of the single's B-sides, "So Alive", was never issued on CD in the United Kingdom.